gorda/istio.io/content/en/docs/tasks/security/authorization/rbac-groups/index.md

 * Follow the [Istio installation guide](/docs/setup/install/istioctl/)
 to install Istio with mutual TLS enabled.

-## Setup the required namespace and workloads
+## Setup the required namespace and workloads{#setup-the-required-namespace-and-workloads}

 This tutorial runs in a new namespace called `authz-groups-test-ns`, with two workloads, `httpbin` and `sleep`, both running with an Envoy sidecar